-Daria Luchinskaya started her PhD at the IER in 2011, investigating graduate skill utilisation in UK small and medium-sized enterprises (SMEs) using a mixed-methods approach.
-Daria's PhD is funded by an ESRC CASE Studentship in conjunction with HECSU as the collaborating partner, and builds on the Futuretrack longitudinal survey of students who applied through UCAS in 2005/06 to study full-time undergraduate courses at UK higher education institutions.
+Daria Luchinskaya started her PhD at the IER in 2011, investigating graduate knowledge and skill utilisation in UK small and medium-sized enterprises (SMEs) using a mixed-methods approach, and submitted her thesis in April 2015.
+Daria's PhD was funded by an ESRC CASE Studentship in conjunction with HECSU as the collaborating partner, and built on the Futuretrack longitudinal survey of students who applied through UCAS in 2005/06 to study full-time undergraduate courses at UK higher education institutions.
 See Daria's PhD project page and the Futuretrack website for more details.
+She is currently an IAS Early Career Fellow at the University of Warwick.

 Daria completed her BA in Economics and Management (2007) and CEELBAS-funded MPhil in Russian and East European Studies (2010) at the University of Oxford, St Anne’s College.
 She pursued her interest in public economics and developed her research interests in higher education and the graduate labour market and mixed-methods approaches in her MPhil thesis on recent reforms in higher education in Russia.